Sauna vs Steam Room

 Other big differences in sauna and steam rooms

 • Walls: Sauna walls are made of wood.
-While steam rooms are made of glass.
+While steam rooms are made of stone, or tile.

-• Heat generations: Saunas have a stove situated inside to help in generating heat.
+• Heat sources: Saunas have a stove situated inside to help in generating heat.
 While steam rooms contain an external steam generator.

-• Temperature: Sauna has a temperature that lies between 70°C to 100°C. While steam rooms have temperatures that lie between 115° to 120°F.
+• Temperature: Sauna has a temperature that lies between 150° (Fahrenheit) and 194° (Fahrenheit).
+While steam rooms have temperatures that lie between 115°F to 120°F.

 The history of steam rooms and sauna